hfp/libxstream/documentation/libxstream_contrib.md

 which file a construct came from. `scripts/tool_checkenvars.sh` compares the prefixed variables the source reads against what the documentation mentions.

+**The policy holds everywhere; the hooks enforce most of it on library code and public headers.** A sample or a test that bails out of `main()` early is not the defect a multi-exit library function is, so `single-exit`, `function-gap` and the rest are scoped to `src`, the public headers and the kernels.
+Three of them are not, because they mislead whoever reads the code wherever it sits: a comment that has come loose from what it documents, two closing braces sharing a column while their blocks are nested, and a second blank line inside a function body.
+Those run over the whole tree.

 Both keep their open findings in a to-do file beside them, `scripts/tool_checkstruct.todo` and `scripts/tool_checkenvars.todo`, rather than in a file-level exclusion.
 Three properties follow, and each is the point: